-ACCOUNTING 110 - 2 Units Payroll Accounting and Taxation
+ACCOUNTING 110 - 3 Units Payroll Accounting and Taxation

-A review of the underlying theory and application of various state and federal payroll taxes.
+This course will present a review of the underlying theory and application of various state and federal payroll taxes.
 Payroll preparation, payroll forms, and recent payroll legislation are covered in detail.
-Two hours lecture a week.
+Three hours lecture a week.
 Letter grade only.
 Transfer Credit: CSU.

-ACCOUNTING 111 - 3 Units Income Tax - Federal
+ACCOUNTING 111 - 3 Units Income Tax - Federal (Same as Business 111)